BMW Welt

 The BMW Welt is a combined exhibition, delivery, adventure museum, and event venue located in Munich's district Am Riesenfeld, next to the Olympic Park, in the immediate vicinity of the BMW Headquarters and factory.
 It was built from August 2003 to summer 2007.
 A solar system with 800 kW of power is installed on the roof of the main building.
 The opening took place on 17 October 2007.
 The BMW Welt is the most visited tourist attraction in Bavaria.

 Operations

 BMW Welt operations are coordinated with the other local BMW facilities, the BMW Museum and BMW Headquarters.
 It has a showroom with the current model lineup of BMW cars and motorcycles, and the other two BMW Group brands, Mini and Rolls-Royce.

-Customers picking up special ordered cars are given a dramatic "staged experience" in which they await their new car in an enormous glass-walled hall, and their cars are lifted up from lower levels on round elevator platforms.
+Customers picking up special ordered cars are given a dramatic "staged experience" in which they await their new car in an enormous glass-walled hall, and their cars are lifted up from lower levels on round elevator platforms to their respective delivery area.
 BMW Welt also has shops selling BMW-branded promotional merchandise and accessories, and a restaurant.